frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_procedure.md

  A Procedure can be of two types ie a Procedure consiting of simply steps that you must follow to achieve the Goal and Procedure having a nested Procedure along with steps that must be followed.

+ To access Quality Procedure, go to:
+> Home > Quality > Goal and Procedure > Quality Procedure

 ## Creating a Quality Procedure

  Steps for creating a Procedure